 A complex thought system requires a great deal of shared experience and conversation.
-It is in talking about what we have done and observed and in arguing about what we make of our experiences, that ideas multiply, become refined, and finally produce new questions and further explorations.
+It is in talking about what we have done and observed and in arguing about what we make of our experiences, that ideas multiply, become refined, and finally produce new questions and

-What better way to encourage these explorations than to use writing in the classroom?
+What better way to encour 1997 bese explorations than to use writing in the classroom?
+From Partner and Group Pre-Writes to Discussions